hydrodynamicstability/publicationlist/README.md

 Arranged by topic.
-Links are provided to Digital Object Identifiers (DOI)s whenever possible.
+Links are provided to Digital Object Identifiers (DOIs) whenever possible.
 Links to items behind a paywall are denoted by :lock:.
 These listings are by no means complete.
 Additional [notes](notes.md).

 # Gyrostats